 Colombia’s exports to France are mostly made up of natural hydrocarbons and other extractive industries products, accounting for 46.5% of our total imports.

 Six import sectors each account for more than €10 million: black coal (€150.3 million, 39.5% share, -2.2%), tropical and subtropical fruits (€49.5 million after a significant rise of +45.3%, share of 13%), jewellery (€37.8 million, +27.8%, 9.42% share), plants for drink production (€27.5 million, -7.4%, share of 7.23%), crude oil (€26.6 million, -36.6%, share of 7%) and cement (€25.6 million, +36%, share of 6.73%).

 Colombia has long-standing, intense relations with France, particularly as regards research and student mobility.
-France is the third-largest destination for Colombian students after the United States and Spain, with nearly 3000 students enrolled in higher education institutions in 2011-2012.
-Colombia is also the second most represented Latin American country in France, after Brazil.
-Many university agreements, and the agreement on mutual recognition of diplomas signed in 2011, encourage student mobility and ties in the area of scientific research.
-With more than 26,000 students in 2012 and a network of 12 branches, the Alliance Française of Colombia is a world leader in teaching French.
+France is the third-largest destination for Colombian students after the United States and Spain, with nearly 3,700 students enrolled in higher education institutions in 2015-2016.
+Colombia has the second-largest contingent of Latin American students in France, behind Brazil.
+Many university agreements (400 identified), and the agreement on mutual recognition of diplomas and study periods signed in 2011, encourage student mobility and ties in the area of scientific research.
+With more than 24,000 students in 2015 and a network of 12 branches, the Alliance Française of Colombia is a world leader in teaching French.
 In the cultural field, Colombia films are often screened in French film festivals dedicated to Latin America, held in Biarritz, Nantes and Amiens.

 At institutional level, France provides significant technical cooperation in combating drug trafficking, particularly through the Ministry of the Interior and the Interministerial Drug Control Training Centre (CIFAD).